 When starting to use vitamin C in our beauty routines there are certain factors that we must take into account.
 The first is if we have used vitamin C before or if it is our first foray.
 As I mentioned earlier, if it is the first time you use vitamin C it is better that you start with products with a lower concentration and, once you see that your skin reacts well, continue with other more potent products.
 Here you can see a comparison of several vitamin C serums so that you find the right one for your skincare needs.

 In general, for a product with vitamin C to be effective and maintain its properties it must meet certain requirements:

 - First, the package must protect the product from sunlight.
-Vitamin C is photosensitive, so ultraviolet radiation can end up oxidizing it (this does not mean you should stop using the product unless the color is too dark or it starts to irritate you).
+Vitamin C is photosensitive, so ultraviolet radiation can end up oxidizing it (this does not mean you should stop using the product unless the color is too dark or you notice changes to its texture, scent…).
 In addition, the product must be protected from air.
 Remember to store the product in a cool, dry place and where it does not receive direct sunlight so that it lasts longer and does not rust sooner than it should.

 - The ideal concentration of products with vitamin C is 15-20%, since it is the most suitable proportion for ascorbic acid to be absorbed correctly and bring us all its benefits.

 - The best pH for a product with vitamin C ranges between 2.5 and 3.5.
 In that interval, the product has the appropriate acidity to give us the results we are looking for without being too acidic (if the pH were below 2.5 the product could cause irritation).
 If you want your vitamin C serum to provide you with all its benefits, it is better that you use it immediately after washing your face and wait about 15 minutes before continuing with the rest of your beauty routine, since this way you can act properly before that you bring the pH of your skin back to its normal levels (between 4.5 and 5.9).